yonifre/Maspik-Spam-blocklist/README.txt

-=== Maspik - Spam blacklist ===
+=== Maspik - Spam Blacklist ===
 Contributors: yonifre
 Donate link: paypal.me/yonifre
-Tags: elementor forms, spam,Blacklist,elementor,Maspik ,anti,lenix,anti spam,contact form,eric,blacklist, forms,cf7,Contact form 7,phone validation, validation,form validation,Eric Jones
+Tags: elementor forms, spam, blacklist, elementor, Maspik, anti spam, contact form, Eric Jones, forms, CF7, Contact form 7, phone validation, validation, Spam API, Lenix, Wordpress
 Requires at least: 4.3
-Tested up to: 6.0
+Tested up to: 6.4
 Stable tag: trunk
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Eliminate spam.
-Block specific words, IP, country, languages, Spam API and more!

-== Description ==

-Are you getting spam emails through your contact forms?
-MASPIK will help you stop spam coming through your Elementor + CF7 forms + Wordpress Comments & Registration (plus Gravityforms + Wpforms + Woocommerce reviews & Registration if you active pro license).
-Block/blacklist specific words, IP, country, languages, and more – MASPIK blocks the spam that ReCaptcha doesn’t block.

-If you look through your spam emails, you can often find the same words repeated.
-Sometimes they are in a foreign language, and other times they are from the same country or even IP.
-One example of common words in spam email is “Eric Jones”, “SEO Ranking”, “Automatically submit your website” , "Get free".

-MASPIK can block form spam emails from being delivered to your inbox!
+Maspik is an anti-spam plugin that blocks spam submissions through your Elementor, CF7, and Wordpress contact forms, comments, and registration pages.
+With Maspik, you can blacklist specific words, IPs, countries, and languages to prevent spam emails from being delivered to your inbox.

+If you're receiving spam emails, take a look at the common words or phrases they contain, such as "Eric Jones," "SEO Ranking," "Automatically submit your website," or "Get free."
+Maspik can block these and other spam words that ReCaptcha may miss.

 <h4>Features:</h4>
 <ul>
-<li>Support on Elementor forms + CF7 (More in the pro version)</li>
+<li>Supports Elementor forms and CF7 (with more supported forms available in the Pro version)</li>
-<li>Support built-in Wordpress Comments & Registration</li>
+<li>Blocks spam submissions in Wordpress comments and registration forms</li>
-<li>Blacklist words in a text field</li>
+<li>Allows you to blacklist words in a text field, email field (regex accepted), or textarea field</li>
-<li>Blacklist words in the Email field (regex accepted)</li>
-<li>Blacklist words in the textarea field</li>
-<li>Blacklist a specific IP address</li>
-<li>Blacklist a specific country or countries</li>
-<li>Allow only a specific country</li>
+<li>Enables you to blacklist specific IPs or countries, or only allow submissions from a specific country</li>
-<li>Block text fields that have more than X characters</li>
-<li>Block spam if the textarea contains more than X links</li>
+<li>Blocks text fields with more than X characters, or the textarea field if it contains more than X links</li>
-<li>Block or allow the email if it contains (or doesn’t contain) one character from the main site language.</li>
+<li>Blocks or allows the email field if it contains (or doesn't contain) one character from the main site language</li>
-<li>Custom phone validation (Add your regex format)</li>
+<li>Enables you to add custom phone validation with your regex format</li>
-<li>Spam log, which you can clear at any time</li>
+<li>Includes a spam log that you can clear at any time</li>
-<li>Block forms devoid of source URL (Elementor forms only)</li>
+<li>Blocks Elementor forms devoid of source URLs</li>
-<li>Connection to Proxycheck.io API</li>
-<li>Connection to AbuseIPDB.com API</li>
+<li>Connects to Proxycheck.io API and AbuseIPDB.com API</li>
 </ul>
-If a bot or spammer fills out your form with any of the above, the form will NOT be sent, and they will receive a validation error.
+If a bot or spammer fills out your form with any of the above, the form will not be sent, and they will receive a validation error.

-<h4>Pro version features:</h4>
+<h4>Pro Version Features:</h4>
 <ul>
-<li>Connect your site to private Spam API </li>
+<li>Connects your site to a private spam API</li>
-<li>Gravityforms support</li>
-<li>Wpforms support</li>
-<li>Woocommerce registration</li>
-<li>Woocommerce review</li>
+<li>Connects your site to a public spam API</li>
+<li>Supports Gravityforms, Wpforms, Woocommerce registration, and Woocommerce reviews</li>
 </ul>

-<h4>API site: <a href="https://wpmaspik.com/">WpMaspik.com</a></h4>
+<h4>API Site: <a href="https://wpmaspik.com/">WpMaspik.com</a></h4>

-Note:
-The plugin allows you to manually blacklist the words you select.
-Each website has different needs, so be careful with the words you choose to blacklist.
-For example, if you are a digital marketing agency and block the word SEO, you will likely lose some valid leads.
+Note: Be careful when selecting words to blacklist as each website has different needs.
+For example, if you're a digital marketing agency and blacklist the word "SEO," you may lose some valid leads.

-Love each author, it will make the world better ❤
+Let's spread love! ❤️

 == Installation ==

-1. Search in wp Plugin repository through the 'Plugins' menu in WordPress for "Maspik - Spam blacklist".
+Search for "Maspik - Spam Blacklist" in the Wordpress Plugin repository through the 'Plugins' menu in Wordpress.
-2. Install and Activate the plugin.
+Install and activate the plugin.
-3. In the WordPress dashboard menu you will find the setting page - Maspik - Spam blacklist.
+In the Wordpress dashboard menu, find the Maspik - Spam Blacklist setting page.
-4. Add Spam words as you wish.
+Add spam words as needed.
 == Frequently Asked Questions ==

-= The plugin stop spam for any different kind of contact form plugins? =

-MASPIK support freely at Elementor and Contact Form 7.
-And in pro features, Gravityforms + Wpforms as well.
+= Does the plugin work with other contact form plugins besides Elementor and CF7? = Maspik supports Elementor and Contact Form 7, and it supports Gravityforms and Wpforms in the Pro version.
 We plan on supporting more forms in the future.
 = Where do I set this up? =

-In the WordPress dashboard menu, look for the MASPIK plugin and click on “settings”.
+In the WordPress dashboard menu, look for the 'Anti spam" item and click on it.

 = Will MASPIK slow down my site? =
 No.
-I wrote this plugin in high-quality code and not in CSS/JS.
-(CSS/JS running in the front end is what slows down websites.)
+I developed this plugin using high-quality server-side code and avoided using CSS/JS to ensure optimal website performance as CSS/JS running in the front-end can slow down websites.

+= How can I report security bugs? =
+You can report security bugs through the Patchstack Vulnerability Disclosure Program.
+The Patchstack team help validate, triage and handle any security vulnerabilities.
+[Report a security vulnerability.](https://patchstack.com/database/vdp/contact-forms-anti-spam)

 == Screenshots ==